ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

-If the signer's key presented is a JWK, the `keyid` parameter of the signature MUST be set to the `kid` value of the JWK, the signing algorithm used MUST be the JWS algorithm denoted by the key's `alg` field, and the explicit `alg` signature parameter MUST NOT be included.
+If the signer's key presented is a JWK, the `keyid` parameter of the signature MUST be set to the `kid` value of the JWK, the signing algorithm used MUST be the JWS algorithm denoted by the key's `alg` field of the JWK.

+The explicit `alg` signature parameter MUST NOT be included in the signature, since the algorithm will be derived either from the key material or from the `proof` value.

 In this example, the message body is the following JSON object: